Don't Fall for Any of These 12 Myths About Early Retirement

 baranq/Adobe freelancer sitting at table working from home using tablet and keyboard

 Not all retirees quit working.
-Some continue to work full-time, others part-time, and some even go back to school and start brand-new careers.
-You can work as little or as much as you’d like once you retire.
+Some continue working full-time, others part-time, and some even return to school and start new careers.
+You can work as little or as much as you like once you retire.

 However, keep in mind that continuing to work can increase your tax burden.
-But it can also help you save more money and fill your time if you’re bored or need something to do.
+But it can also help you save more money and fill your time if you’re bored.

 You’ll experience a lower cost of living